Joontae93/fmc-child/readme.md

 Hi there!
 This theme was built by [K.J.
 Roelke](https://kjroelke.online) during his time at [First Methodist Carrollton](https://firstchurch.net).
 It is a child of [Pro Theme](https://theme.co/pro) and is specifically meant for this organiztion.

+---

 ## Changelog

 ## 2.2.0

 - Updated `init()`
 - Controlled `/menu` with Child Theme JS to hide Wednesday Nights that have already happened
-- Migrated customJS that adds line-breaks to sides into Child Theme.
+- Migrated customJS that adds line-breaks to side dishes into Child Theme.

 ## Previous Versions